 As much as a woman’s body goes through during labor, the idea of an epidural injection can be very unsettling.
 Rest assured that this process is conducted with a great deal of gentleness and precision.
 Most women do not even notice the initial prick of the tiny needle.
 What may be felt is a slight burning sensation as the medication is introduced into the body.
 This side effect lasts only a few seconds before the numbing effect occurs.

-What Benefits Does an Epidural Offer?
+Benefits of an Epidural